 With your upcoming show at Flowers Gallery in New York, do you have a specific strategy to displaying your work?
 Would you like to expand this project outside the walls of the gallery into other formats, like photobooks?

 I have three different sizes assigned to the series.
 Each image has only one size.
 I like the contrast between the juxtaposition of the large and small pictures.
 I think the size should maximise the strength of the image, not every picture necessarily has to be very big.
 In Between Blossoms, all my self-portraits are small because these ones are very different from previous self-portraits such as in I Miss You Already, where I have explored sexuality and the body.
 However, these self-portraits are about my state of mind.
-This is the first photographic project that I experimented the display with various sizes.
+This is the first photographic project that I experimented with the display with various sizes.

 Between Blossoms opens at Flowers Gallery, NYC, March 2 – April 22, 2017